Solvychegodsk: History

 Solvychegodsk was founded in the 14th century on the shores of Lake Solyonoye.
 The locality was known as Usolye posad or Usolsk in the 15th century.
-Anikey Stroganov (1488–1570) began salt production in 1515, which later become a huge industry, and started the Stroganov family fortune.
+Anikey Stroganov (1488–1570) began salt production in 1515, which later became a huge industry, and started the Stroganov family fortune.
 In the 16th–17th centuries, Solvychegodsk was a big commercial, handicraft, and cultural hub of Northern Russia.
 It was especially famous for its enamel industry.
 Solvychegodsk was captured and looted by Polish-Lithuanian vagabonds, the Lisowczycy, on January 22, 1613.
 In 1796, the town became a part of Vologda Governorate.
 It was also known as a place of political exile.
-In 1937, Solvychegodsk was transferred to the jurisdiction of Arkhangelsk Oblast.

-Joseph Stalin was exiled here for seven months after being arrested by the Okhrana in April 1909 and for another seventeen months in 1911.
+Joseph Stalin was exiled here for seven months after being arrested by the Okhrana in March 1908 and for another seventeen months in 1911.

+In 1937, Solvychegodsk was transferred to the jurisdiction of the Arkhangelsk Oblast.

+In 1992 the bodies of peasants who died in 1930 in transit from Kotlas into exile were reburied in a common grave in the town cemetery.
+A memorial was added two years later.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated within Kotlassky District as the town of district significance of Solvychegodsk.
 As a municipal division, the town of district significance of Solvychegodsk, together with the territories of Pacheozersky, Peschansky, Solvychegodsky, and Kharitonovsky Selsoviets (which comprise, correspondingly, twenty-five, twelve, forty, and sixteen rural localities, for the total of ninety-three rural localities) in Kotlassky District, is incorporated within Kotlassky Municipal District as Solvychegodskoye Urban Settlement.